ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

    ![](media/FBCimage7.png)

 8. Create a new secret.
-In the description box, type **APISecretKey** and then choose an expiration period.
+In the description box, type the secret and then choose an expiration period.

     ![](media/FBCimage8.png)

-9. Copy the value of the APISecretKey secret and save it to a text file or other storage location.
-You’ll use this secret in later steps.
+9. Copy the value of the secret and save it to a text file or other storage location.
+This is the AAD application secret that you will use in later steps.

    ![](media/FBCimage9.png)

-10. Go to **Manifest** and copy the identifierUris (which is also called the app id uri) as highlighted in the following screenshot.
-Copy the app id url to a text file or other storage location.
-You’ll use it in a later step.
+10. Go to **Manifest** and copy the identifierUris (which is also called the AAD application Uri) as highlighted in the following screenshot.
+Copy the AAD application Uri to a text file or other storage location.
+You’ll use it in Step 6.

    ![](media/FBCimage10.png)